Our Best Practices for Securing our Delegation Service

 All communication between the 2 servers is encrypted but treated as potentially dirty data.

 Payouts are calculated, then added to an escrow system so that the exact amount and breakdown can be verified prior to funding.

-Infrastructure has redundancy plans in case an AWS region goes offline.
+Infrastructure has redundancy plans in case hosting provider goes offline.

 Load balancers for backend and database allow for consistent throughput under heavy load.

 Prevents double baking in the event a Tezos node server goes down and the backup comes up.